In my experience, about 50% of the people I encounter are skeptical of astrology, and 50% believe in it.

 3. Methods and measurements that deliver valid, consistent figures across multiple checks and balances.

-My work involves all of the above–the objective collection of data through observation and experiment, and the formulation and testing of hypotheses.
-It does not include peer-review, and I’ll explain why.
+My work involves all of the above: the objective collection of data through observation and experiment and the formulation and testing of hypotheses.
+It does not include peer review, and I’ll explain why.

-I’ve been doing this work professionally since 1997 and none of my clients have ever inquired about “peer review.”
+I’ve been doing this work professionally since 1997, and none of my clients have ever inquired about “peer review.”

-The business owners, high net worth individuals, decision-makers in the three-letter security and fed/state law enforcement agencies, private investigators, security investigation industry pros, and others who consult experts such as myself don’t care about peer review.
+The business owners, high-net-worth individuals, decision-makers in the three-letter security and fed/state law enforcement agencies, private investigators, security investigation industry pros, and others who consult experts such as myself don’t care about peer review.
 All they care about is results.

 James Delingpole said, “Peer review is not a perfect system.
-In the golden era of Twentieth century science it wasn’t even thought necessary: neither Watson & Crick nor Einstein were peer reviewed.
-But in today’s abstruse, fragmented world where the various branches of science have grown increasingly recondite and specialized, peer-review has become widely accepted as the least worst method…What we see happening is the deterioration of ‘peer review’ into something more akin to ‘pal review.’”
+In the golden era of twentieth-century science, it wasn’t even thought necessary: neither Watson & Crick nor Einstein were peer-reviewed.
+But in today’s abstruse, fragmented world where the various branches of science have grown increasingly recondite and specialized, peer review has become widely accepted as the least worst method…What we see happening is the deterioration of ‘peer review’ into something more akin to ‘pal review.’”

-Your comment, “…data analysis of Astrologers’ and psychic predictions proved no better than chance.
+Your comment, “…data analysis of astrologers’ and psychic predictions proved no better than chance.
 And thus, universities pulled their funding…” is exceedingly amusing, considering such “studies,” all of which are organized by skeptics with an agenda, involve “horoscopes” and other superficial forms of astrology.
-Provide links to such studies and I’ll tell you exactly why they are disingenuous.
+Provide links to such studies, and I’ll tell you exactly why they are disingenuous.
 How do I know?
-I know because in my early years of this work I did the same sorts of studies and invalidated the same trivialized forms of astrology.
+I know because in my early years of this work, I did the same sorts of studies and invalidated the same trivialized forms of astrology.

 As I’ve already said, I don’t believe in the forms of “astrology” you’ve been exposed to either.

-This is worth another mention–Michael Crichton, in “Next” on the folly of “scientific studies”: “Psychiatrist John Davis looked at the trials funded by pharmaceutical companies in competition for the most effective of five different antipsychotic drugs.
+Michael Crichton, in Next on the folly of “scientific studies”: “Psychiatrist John Davis looked at the trials funded by pharmaceutical companies in competition for the most effective of five different antipsychotic drugs.
 He found that 90 percent of the time, the drug manufactured by the company sponsoring (paying for) the study was judged superior to the others.
 Whoever paid for the study had the best drug.”

-Again, you speak of “psi” and psychics but that has nothing to do with the topic of this discussion–the validity of astrology.
+Again, you speak of “psi” and psychics, but that has nothing to do with the topic of this discussion: the validity of astrology.

 Copyright © 2014 Scott Petullo

-4 Responses
+5 Responses

 Dear Twins,